free web page software

 Before we get started, I hold a readiness or “fit” meeting with you.
 The purpose of this meeting is two-fold:

-1. You need to feel a connection with me.
-You need to see me as someone who can help you and who you feel comfortable, and want to, work with.
+1. You need to feel a connection with me and see me as someone who can add value, who you can trust, and who you will feel comfortable to work with.

 2. I need to feel a connection with you.
-I need to identify your “motivational anchors” for acquiring a job, and assess your readiness to embrace the process—both its rigour and its challenges.
+I need to be able to identify your “motivational anchors” for acquiring a job, and assess your readiness to embrace the process: both its rigour and its challenges.
 I also need to discern how to customize my process to ensure your success.

 The 8 Steps in My Methodology